FleurBailey/fleurbailey.github.io/_posts/2020-04-27-lockdownreflections.markdown

 header_feature_image: _uploads/fleuroxford.jpg
 caption: Radcliffe Camera
 ---
-This Friday 1st of May I will hand in my last ever university assignment, I’ve had a great three years at Oxford Brookes and have learnt so much creatively.
+This Friday, the 1st of May, I will hand in my last ever university assignment.
+I’ve had a great three years at Oxford Brookes and have learnt so much creatively.
 It does beg the question what is next, but before we answer that let’s rewind to 2017 when I joined Oxford Brookes.

 ### FIRST YEAR: 2017 - 2019
 My first year saw many health complications and far too many visits to the John Radcliffe, despite this, I feel I came out of that year stronger and more motivated than ever.
 I was first introduced to InDesign in Introduction to Magazine Publishing.
 Where I learnt from playing around on the software to produce the media-kit for our proposed magazine coursework.
 From that moment on I was hooked to the art of digital design.